Vibha04p/sql-business-insights/INTERPRETATIONS.md

 Why does the Paid channel contribute less revenue than Direct and Organic despite marketing investment?
 What strategies can further strengthen Direct and Organic traffic?
 Can improvements in Email, Referral, or Affiliate campaigns increase their contribution to revenue?
-What the query does - The objective of this query is